The True History That Shaped The US In Modern Warfare

 America emerged from the war with grief and military losses, however nowhere near the same scale of demographic scarring and domestic ruin that crippled much of Europe and Asia; that difference mattered enormously in explaining why the U.S. entered the postwar era in a much stronger economic position than many of its allies.

 After World War II, the Jewish postwar migration story was driven by a concrete refugee crisis: from 1945 to 1952, more than 250,000 Jewish displaced persons lived in camps and urban centers in Germany, Austria, and Italy because many survivors could not safely return to Eastern Europe after the Holocaust, their communities had been destroyed, and antisemitism remained intense.
-Their migration split across several destinations rather than flowing only to America.

 In the United States, Congress passed the Displaced Persons Act of 1948, later improved in 1950, and by 1952 more than 80,000 Jewish Displaced Persons had immigrated to the U.S. under that framework.
 At the same time, Palestine became the most desired destination for many survivors: from 1945 to 1948, growing numbers of Jewish people chose British-controlled Palestine, and the Brihah movement moved more than 100,000 Jews there despite British restrictions; after Israel was established on 14 May 1948, Jewish survivor immigration accelerated further, and by 1952 about 136,000 Jewish displaced had gone to Israel, with another 20,000 resettling in countries such as Canada and South Africa.